automatika-robotics/kompass-sim/README.md

 # Kompass Simulation Suite

-**kompass-sim** provides ready-to-use simulation and testing environments for 2D robot navigation, fully integrated with [Kompass](https://github.com/automatika-robotics/kompass) control stack.
+**kompass-sim** provides ready-to-use simulation and testing environments for 2D robot navigation, fully integrated with [Kompass](https://github.com/automatika-robotics/kompass) stack.
 This repository is created for rapid testing, visualization, and validation of autonomous navigation algorithms.

 ## 📦 Installation